Multiqubit Clifford groups are unitary 3-designs: Preliminaries

+Besides the current application, frame potentials also play an important role in studying chaos and circuit complexity \cite{HaydP07,SekiS08,HosuQRY16,RobeY17}.

 Most known examples of unitary designs are constructed from subgroups of the unitary group, which are referred to as (unitary) group designs.
-Given a group~$G$ of unitary operators, in most cases we are only concerned with the quotient $\overline{G}$ of $G$ over the phase factors.
-The frame potential of $\overline{G}$ takes on the form
+Given a finite group~$G$ of unitary operators on $\caH$, in most cases we are only concerned with the quotient $\overline{G}$ of $G$ over the phase factors.
+The frame potential of $\overline{G}$ takes on the form \cite{GrosAE07}

-which coincides with the sum of squared multiplicities of irreducible components of $\overline{G}_{(t)}:=\{U^{\otimes t}|U\in \overline{G}\}$.
-The group $\overline{G}$ is a unitary $t$-design if and only if $\overline{G}_{(t)}$ has the same number of irreducible components as $\mathrm{U}_{(t)}$, where $\mathrm{U}$ denotes the group of all unitary operators \cite{GrosAE07}.
+where $|\overline{G}|$ and $|G|$ denote the orders of $\overline{G}$ and $G$.
+Note that $\Phi_t(\overline{G})$ coincides with the sum of squared multiplicities of irreducible components of $\overline{G}_{(t)}:=\{U^{\otimes t}|U\in \overline{G}\}$.
+The group $\overline{G}$ is a unitary $t$-design if and only if $\overline{G}_{(t)}$ has the same number of irreducible components as $\mathrm{U}_{(t)}$, where $\mathrm{U}$ denotes the group of all unitary operators acting on $\caH$~\cite{GrosAE07}.
 For example, the group $\overline{G}$ is a unitary 1-design if and only if it is irreducible.
-It is a 2-design if $G_{(2)}$ has two irreducible components, which correspond to the symmetric and antisymmetric subspaces of the bipartite Hilbert space.
-Prominent examples of unitary group 2-designs include Clifford groups and restricted Clifford groups in prime power dimensions \cite{DiViLT02, Chau05, Dank05the, DankCEL09, GrosAE07}.
+It is a 2-design if $\overline{G}_{(2)}$ has two irreducible components, which correspond to the symmetric subspace and antisymmetric subspace of $\caH^{\otimes2}$.
+Prominent examples of unitary group 2-designs include Clifford groups and restricted Clifford groups in prime-power dimensions \cite{DiViLT02, Chau05, Dank05the, DankCEL09, GrosAE07}.
 Not much is known about unitary $t$-designs with larger $t$.

 Before presenting our main results, we need to introduce the (multipartite) \emph{Heisenberg-Weyl} (HW) group.
 In prime dimension $p$, the HW group $D$ is generated by the phase operator $Z$ and the cyclic-shift operator $X$,